evildevill/Evilip/README.md

 ***

-# About Ghost Framework
+# About Evilip Framework

 ```
-Ghost Framework is an Android post-exploitation framework that exploits the
+Evilip Framework is an Android post-exploitation framework that exploits the
 Android Debug Bridge to remotely access an Android device.
 Ghost Framework
 gives you the power and convenience of remote Android device administration.
 ```